MoLCFC/DAACS_Analytics/README.md

 ## Troubleshooting

-- **No data**: confirm MongoDB is running and import script succeeded.
+- No data on the dashboard: ensure MongoDB is running and `import_data.py` completed successfully.
+- Navigation list empty: use a date range/year where events exist; the user chooser hides students without navigation activity in the selected window.
-- **API 500 errors**: check console output; tracebacks include details.
+- API 500 errors: check the Flask console logs; stack traces include the failing query.
-- **Large files warning**: data JSON is excluded from Git; regenerate via import script.
+- Large files/Git: the `analytic_database/` directory is ignored; re-run the import script to regenerate.

 ## Notes

-- Navigation view currently shows placeholder text; plug in tangled-tree code or observable embed to complete the visualization.
+- Navigation flow uses a compact, readable sequence layout with gradient links; year filter defaults to the current year.
 - Date-range inputs default to the last 30 days when empty.